anvk/a11yAccordion/README.md

 **showOne** - boolean option which represents if accordeon can uncollapse only 1 row to the user
 **overallSearch** - boolean option which will tell search to look not only in headers but within collapsed areas as well (WARNING! **overallSearch** option can slow down performance in cases when there is lots of data or HTML markup present in the hidden areas.)
+**onAreaShow** - custom callback which will be called after making visible an accordeon's area
+**onAreaHide** - user defined callback which will be called after hiding an accordeon's area

 ### Widget default options